HertzDevil/ft-misc-utils/README.md

+## FT-Misc-Utils

-A directory of all the miscellaneous Lua scripts I wrote for various FamiTracker / 0CC-FamiTracker utilities.
+A collection of (almost) all the miscellaneous Lua scripts I wrote for various FamiTracker / 0CC-FamiTracker utilities.

 Some of the scripts will only run on Lua 5.3.
 Most of them are originally for personal use only, and may differ largely in style; in particular do not expect any comments or help text in them.